 - Roost Pockets: Basket-style roosting pockets are inexpensive and can be very cozy winter shelters for small birds.
-These pockets are typically made from woven thatch material such as straw, hay or wicker and despite their delicate appearance can actually be superbly insulated for winter birds.
-Adding a layer of wood chips to the interior of the pocket can help it be even more comfortable and warmer in winter weather.
+These pockets are typically made from woven thatch material such as straw, hay, or wicker and despite their delicate appearance can actually be superbly insulated for winter birds.
+Adding a layer of wood chips, grass clippings, or bits of straw to the interior of the pocket can help it be even more comfortable and warmer in winter weather.

 Ideally, the most bird-friendly yard will provide several types of winter bird shelters so a large number of birds can be securely protected during cold weather and winter storms.

 Tips for Providing Winter Shelter